 In the interest of the people

-Only the Swiss are satisfied with their political system.
-Probably that is because of some of the unique features of Swiss democracy.
+The Swiss have the most trust in their government.1 Probably that is because of some of the unique features of Swiss democracy.
 The Swiss combine representative democracy with direct democracy.
 The government and parliament administrate the country but if citizens feel the need to take matters in their own hand, this is always possible.

 - mandatory referendums on changes in the federal constitution